-We are delighted to offer four new Taught Masters programmes, commencing September 2014:
+We are delighted to offer four new Taught Master's programmes, commencing in September 2014:

 This programme offers a unique opportunity to study in one of the UK’s leading centres for childhood and youth based research.